 Many have an outdated view of Calgary as oil, beef and the Stampede.
 Not surprisingly Calgary is viewed as the airport hub before moving onto Jasper or Banff.

-If you travel for food Calgary needs to be on your list, we liked it so much we created a downloadable Calgary restaurants PDF with our favourite finds.
+If you travel for food Calgary needs to be on your list, we liked it so much we created a downloadable Calgary restaurants PDF with my favourite finds.

 Best Calgary Restaurants